 Key Production Country: Taiwan

-Key Genres: Drama, Family Drama, Psychological Drama, Ensemble Film, Crime, Coming-of-Age
+Key Genres: Drama, Family Drama, Psychological Drama, Ensemble Film, Urban Drama, Coming-of-Age

-Key Genres: Drama, Family Drama, Psychological Drama, Ensemble Film, Crime, Coming-of-Age
+Key Genres: Drama, Family Drama, Psychological Drama, Ensemble Film, Urban Drama, Coming-of-Age

 "Edward Yang is in the intriguing position of being one of the most gifted, and least seen, filmmakers in the world, at least for American audiences.
 His films express the confusion, anxiety, and sheer beauty of societal transformation.
 Yang also equates the macrocosmic and microcosmic, making the lives of his characters stand in for the greater, less visible processes of social change.
 Along with Hou Hsiao-hsien and Tsai Ming-liang, Yang is one of the most visible faces of the Taiwanese New Wave, possibly the most brilliant filmmaking movement in the world today...
 A shared trait of all Yang’s films is a complexity resistant to quick summary or explication.
 Each of his films possesses a difficulty and depth that requires multiple viewings to parse.
 Even elements of plot and character development are not always clear on first viewing." - Saul Austerlitz (Senses of Cinema, 2002)